 We will supply your data to our suppliers or subcontractors as reasonably necessary to fulfill your request to receive our magazine and to maintain your subscription to MIT products.

 Our suppliers are:

-The Jamieson Consultancy (TJC) who act as Data Processors, maintaining our circulation and managing our website and email programme – to see a copy of TJC’s privacy notice click HERE.
+Perception Software & Services (PSAS) who act as Data Processors, maintaining our circulation and managing our website and email programme – to see a copy of PSAS’s privacy notice click HERE.